chryket/famous-spruce/_posts/2019-03-30-working-from-home.md

 layout: post
 ---

-**And your parents are going to checking**.

-## Advantages and Disadvantages

-See above

-> Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do. - Pele

-We are going to have to find what works best for most.
+> We are going to have to find what works best for most.
 There are many options.

 ## Options